 - Add dates to a parchment-lined baking sheet and pop in freezer to chill while chocolate thickens.

 - Once chocolate has thickened (if it got too thick, briefly microwave or set back over the double boiler to thin), add one date at a time and flip with a slotted spoon or fork to fully coat, then tap off any excess chocolate.
 Set back on the parchment baking sheet and immediately sprinkle with a little sea salt and either sesame seeds or coconut.
 Repeat until all dates are coated.

-*Nutrition information is a rough estimate for 1 of 25 dates using all of the tahini and chocolate.
+*Nutrition information is a rough estimate calculated using all of the tahini and chocolate.